ms609/Quartet/inst/Get_stuck_in.md

 ## Exploring

-Now open RStudio and create a _File→New project_ from an existing directory, using the SlowQuartet folder that you just created.
+Now open RStudio and create a _File→New project_ from an existing directory, using the Quartet folder that you just created.
 In RStudio, navigate to `data-raw/Congreve2016.Rmd`.
 You can run one code chunk at a time by clicking their green "play" arrows, or one line at a time by keying _Ctrl-Enter_ whilst the cursor is on that line.
 See whether you can understand what is happening.